 - Business plan.

-If necessary banker can require other documents.
-Verification usually takes a few days, and if everything is in order, the account is opened.
+If necessary, the banker can request the other documents.
+Verification usually takes a few days, and if all is well, the account will be opened.

 How to open a company in Serbia

 For fast company and account registration in Serbia, contact IT-OFFSHORE experts.